-- Inducting or onboarding talent properly into the organisation
+- Inducting or on-boarding people into the organisation properly

 - Setting performance pay structures, incentives and rewards

 - Setting Key Performance Metrics or KPI’s that align employee performance to profits.
 Read about calculating revenue per employee here.

 - Managing Performance to continually improve and monitor, setting boundaries and when required disciplining for improvement

 - Employee engagement this is an area that is vitally important and of itself has many steps.
 Read a separate article on this here.